planck-repl/planck/site/src/repl.md

 * Ctrl-U: Undo all typing on current line

 ###  Dumb Terminal
-Normally, Planck employs the use of VT100 codes to perform brace matching and line editing features.
+Normally, Planck employs the use of VT100 codes to perform brace matching and other line editing features.
 If you are using Planck in an environment where these codes are not supported, or you would prefer to disable them, you can pass `-d` or `--dumb-terminal` when starting Planck.

 ###  Exit
 You can exit the REPL by typeing Ctrl-D, `exit`, `quit`, or `:cljs/quit`.